GALDRABOK/Ranveer_Phase2/picoctf/Cryptography.md

 ## Concepts learnt:

-1.The x86-64 instruction set
+-  The x86-64 instruction set
-2.Assembly Instructions: example mov (copies value from source to destination) 3.use of "h" suffix for hexadecimal notation
+-  Assembly Instructions: example mov (copies value from source to destination)
+-  use of "h" suffix for hexadecimal notation

 ## Notes: